tsavani/conways_game_of_life/README.md

 0 0 0 0
 ```

-you can try running with the sample input files:
+you can try running with the sample input files.

 ```sh
   $ ruby bin/gameoflife.rb seed.txt